The Platonists

 First Commentary on the Timaeus

 Crantor wrote the first known commentary on a Platonic dialogue, choosing the Timaeus — the dialogue that would attract more ancient commentary than any other.
-He defended a literal reading of the cosmogony: Plato genuinely meant that the world had a temporal beginning, against Speusippus and Xenocrates who read the creation story as a pedagogical device for analyzing an eternal cosmos.
-The debate between literal and figurative readings of the Timaeus persisted for over a millennium and remained a central problem in Platonic exegesis.
+He adopted the figurative or didactic reading of the cosmogony (Proclus, In Tim.
+I.76.1–2 Diehl): the world is eternal, and Plato's creation narrative is a pedagogical device for making the cosmos's causal structure intelligible — just as a geometer constructs a figure step by step without implying temporal assembly.
+This aligned Crantor with Speusippus and Xenocrates against the later literal interpreters (Plutarch, Atticus), who would argue the world genuinely had a temporal beginning.
+The debate persisted for over a millennium and remained a central problem in Platonic exegesis.

 Metriopatheia (Moderation of the Passions)